 - Boards are measured and installed to form a deck.

 - If your deck is free-standing against the house, you’ll want your wood decking boards to run parallel to the house.
-If your deck is in the yard, then you’ll need to make the decking run parallel to the deck framing itself.
+If your deck is in the yard, you’ll need to make the decking run parallel to the framing.